eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-De-registration involves revocation of all valid Relying Party Instance certificates, such that the Relying Party is no longer able to interact with Wallet Instances.
+De-registration involves revocation of all valid Relying Party Instance certificates, such that the Relying Party is no longer able to interact with Wallet Units.

-### 6.5 Trust throughout a Wallet Instance lifecycle
+### 6.5 Trust throughout a Wallet Unit lifecycle

-#### 6.5.1 Wallet Instance lifecycle
+#### 6.5.1 Wallet Unit lifecycle

-Section 4.4.3 above presented the lifecycle of a Wallet Instance:
+Section 4.4.3 above presented the lifecycle of a Wallet Unit:

-1. A Wallet instance is installed on a device by a User.
+1. The Wallet Instance that is part of the Wallet Unit is installed on a device by a User.
 The required trust relationships for installation are discussed in [Section 6.5.2](#652-wallet-instance-installation) below.

-2. Next, the Wallet Instance is activated by the Wallet Provider and becomes operational.
+2. Next, the Wallet Unit is activated by the Wallet Provider and becomes operational.
 The goals and required trust relationships for activation are discussed in [Section 6.5.3](#653-wallet-instance-activation).

-3. Once in the **Operational** or **Valid** state, the Wallet Instance is managed by the User and the Wallet Provider.
-This management includes at least revoking the Wallet Instance when necessary.
+3. Once in the **Operational** or **Valid** state, the Wallet Unit is managed by the User and the Wallet Provider.
+This management includes at least revoking the Wallet Unit when necessary.
 This is discussed in [Section 6.5.4](#654-wallet-instance-management).
-Management will also include regular updates of the Wallet Instance to ensure its continued security and functionality.
+Management will also include regular updates of the Wallet Instance application to ensure its continued security and functionality.
 However, this is not further defined in this chapter.

 4. The User may de-install the Wallet Instance; see [Section 6.5.5](#655-wallet-instance-de-installation).